janfilips/blockchain-dice/README.md

-### About
+### about

-Ethereum Dice is a smart-contract-driven dice betting application using Oraclize and Random.org.
+cryptodice2.win is an ethereum smart-contract-driven dice betting application using Oraclize and Random.org.